VosDeMens/Toki-Musi/resources/guide_text.md

 ### Past tense

 To past tensify a word, we glide the last note down.
-If you're someone who like having fun, nothing is stopping you from getting creative with this.
+If you're someone who likes having fun, nothing is stopping you from getting creative with this.
 For all I care you don't have to limit yourself to verbs even.
 I don't think it's too outrageous to talk about the past tense of a person, if we're talking somebody who died.
 Actually I think it's more poetic than saying they were a person.

 Written out:
 `mi-s _kama sona` -> `mi-s _kama-ed sona` -> `mi-s _kama sona-ed` -> `mi-s _kama-ed sona-ed`